5Noxi/win-config/misc/desc.md

 # Disable Edge Features

-Edge is a whole mess, I wouldn't recommend anyone use it, but here's an option that applies the following values:
+Edge is a whole mess, I wouldn't recommend anyone to use it, but here's an option that applies the following values:

 | Value | Disables / Hides |
 | ----- | ----- |